-The dance Opo is named after a bottlenose dolphin who became famous throughout New Zealand during the summer of 1955/56 for playing with the children of the small town of Opononi on the Hokianga harbour.
+The dance Opo (with its "dolphin" reels) is named after a bottlenose dolphin who became famous throughout New Zealand during the summer of 1955/56 for playing with the children of the small town of Opononi on the Hokianga harbour.

 Opo was a wild dolphin that started following fishing boats around Opononi in early 1955 after her mother had been killed, and would swim daily in the bay close to town.
 She was originally named "Opononi Jack", based on Pelorus Jack, since she was initially presumed to be male.
 Unlike the majority of dolphins, she had no qualms about human company, and would perform stunts for locals, play with objects like beach balls and beer bottles, and allow children to swim alongside her and make contact.

 After her death, she was buried with full Māori honours in a special plot next to the War Memorial Hall.

 Several documentary films have been made about Opo. including "The Amazing Dolphin of Opononi" released in 1956 and shown in 26 countries.